 Everyone deserves to keep their natural teeth for a lifetime.
 While periodontal treatment is not as expensive as replacing you natural teeth, the cost can vary greatly depending on your needs and dental insurance policies often cover some of your periodontal treatment.

 At Bozeman Periodontics, we try to strike a balance between serving your needs and keeping costs reasonable.
 Therefore, if you request it, we can help you submit a claim to predetermine your insurance benefits.
 By taking this approach, we are able to keep our costs down, but we need your help in keeping them there.
 If you desire our assistance, please bring all medical and dental benefit information and cards to your examination appointment so we can assist you as much as possible.
 Please understand that you are ultimately responsible for payment of all services at the time those services are rendered.
-We feel that finances should never be an obstacle to treatment; therefore we offer several payment options which our finance manager will be happy to answer your financial or insurance questions.
+We feel that finances should not be an obstacle to treatment; therefore we offer payment options.
+Our finance manager will be happy to answer your financial or insurance questions.

 Will I Need Surgery?